 In essence, you should be vigilant and aware of your surroundings.
 This is even more important if you’re traveling by yourself, since you might be perceived as the ideal target for scammers.
 If you do notice something weird, keep calm and get distance.

 Even though criminal incidents are prone to occur in Chile, the good news is that express and traditional kidnappings are nearly non-existent.
 That is to say, the number of kidnapping incidents is low.

-- How to Avoid Being a Victim of Kidnapping in Chile?
+- How to avoid getting kidnapped in Chile?

 As a rule of thumb, you should avoid walking alone at nighttime.
 At the same time, overcrowded, popular spots are usually the places in which kidnapping incidents take place.
 This is why you should avoid them.

 On the other hand, though, remote areas aren’t better, from this viewpoint – quite the opposite.
 This means you should exercise additional caution in this respect, as well.

 Under no circumstances should you explore remote areas that are utterly unknown to you, especially at nighttime.
 Plus, if that’s a possibility, you should travel with someone you can trust.
 Even if solo traveling accounts for a unique, memorable experience, there are some imminent challenges that come with the territory.